 GBIC issues therewith an additional requirement for sufficient entropy of the used keys.
 This requires the presence of a dedicated device and process in order to provide evidence that the keys used have been generated appropriately.
-The keys used in this context are generated by a dedicated hardware security module (HSM) with related certification according to FIPS 140-2.
-This covers requirement 1.a.
+The keys used in this context are generated by a dedicated hardware security module (HSM) operated in FIPS mode according to the FIPS 140-2 standard with a DRGB according to NIST SP 800-90A.
+This covers requirement 1.a as well as the security standards from GBIC.